Mobile application design. How to achieve the optimal result?

 The shadows and gradient of individual elements make the interface more user-friendly.
 These tricks can be used to create three-dimensional buttons and input fields.

 Remove the chaos

 The rule of three clicks is actual and now, and it should be used when designing application design.
 Why?
 It allows you to understand what is really needed for application pages.

 Try to make it so that the user has to perform a minimum number of actions.
-The less the user will have to make efforts when interacting with the program, the more likely that your application will be successful.
+The less the user will have to make an effort when interacting with the program, the more likely your application will succeed.